Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU8N9KK/episode-6">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUWK28M/the-sky-darkens-again">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Satou trains with Marse, hoping to beat Granart in the sword duel to court her.<br>Satou is torn between facing her fairly to look cool for Hime, and prioritizing his<br>duty as the Ring King.
-However, the Abyss King's evil clutches are approaching Needakitta.</p>
+<p align="center">Nina and the others officially sign with a talent agency.
+The five of them start<br>writing their new song when Diamond Dust challenges them to a battle of the bands.<br>Diamond Dust has doubled their follower count from before.
+Should they accept the challenge or<br>not?
+The members find themselves split on this decision.</p>
 </td>
 </tr>
 </table>